You are on: darsys.com

 Express to Paddington Station or Gatwick

-hotel.
-Make sure you use a licensed cab at a taxi stand or your run the
+cab at a taxi stand or your run the very real risk of being ripped off

-SUITED FOR YOUR LUGGAGE!
-At the risk of sounding discriminatory,
+TUBE IS NOT WELL SUITED FOR LARGE LUGGAGE!
+At the risk of sounding

-to experience the dreaded "tube
+the chance to experience the dreaded "tube

 snot."